Archdiocese of Milan: History

 According to the legend, the Gospel was brought to Milan by the apostle Barnabas, and the first Bishop of Milan, Anathalon, was a disciple of that apostle.
 But a diocese cannot have been established there, as such, before 200, as the dioceses of the church evolved from the civil (Roman) dioceses following the reforms of Emperor Diocletian, for the list of the bishops of Milan names only five predecessors of Mirocles, who participated at the Lateran council held in 313 in Rome.
 During the persecutions of the third and early fourth century, several Christians suffered martyrdom and were venerated at Milan: among them Gervasius and Protasius (first persecution of Diocletian), Victor, Nabor and Felix, and Nazarius and Celsus.
 The persecutions ended in 313 when the Emperors Constantine I and Licinius issued the Edict of Milan which proclaimed the religious toleration in the Roman Empire.

-Historically, the Milanese church has been in full communion with the Papacy.
-Among its bishops should be named Eustorgius I and Dionysius, who firmly opposed apostasy imposed by the Roman Emperor Constantius II.
-Dionysus was exiled to Cappadocia (355), while the Romans put Auxentius on the episcopal throne of Milan.
-At the death of Auxentius, Ambrose was elected bishop by the people of Milan (374-97).
-Among his successors, Simplicianus, Senator and Dacius (530-52), who lived almost always in exile at Constantinople on account of the Gothic War.
+Among its bishops should be named Eustorgius I and Dionysius, who firmly opposed apostasy imposed by the Roman Emperor Constantius II; Dionysus was exiled to Cappadocia (355).
+The Arian Emperor Constans, employing violence, then imposed Auxentius on the diocese of Milan.
+His appointment was bitterly opposed by the orthodox Hilary of Poitiers, who wrote a diatribe In Constantiam, condemning the emperor's actions.
+Auxentius was deposed by a Roman synod of Pope Damasus I in 372.
+At the death of Auxentius, Ambrose was elected bishop by the people of Milan (374-397).

+Among his successors was Bishop Dacius (c.
+535-552).
+While Pope Vigilius was on his trip to Constantinople and staying in Sicily, from 545 to 546, he received information that Bishop Decius and some other bishops had broken communion with the patriarch of Constantinople, over the issue of the Three Chapters.
+In 537 and 538, he lived in Rome, having fled from Milan on account of the Gothic War.
+At some point between 537 and 546, Bishop Decius made a personal visit to Constantinople.
+He was in Constantinople again in 550, when he and Pope Vigilius engaged in conversations with the Emperor Justinian.
+He was in Constantinople with Pope Vigilius, when he died early in 552; his body was repatriated.